andorardo/fade/README.md

 Used in the following articles:

-* The Unitary Event Underlying Multiquantal EPSCs at a Hair Cell's Ribbon Synapse
+1. The Unitary Event Underlying Multiquantal EPSCs at a Hair Cell's Ribbon Synapse

    Geng-Lin Li¹, Erica C. Keen², Daniel Andor-Ardó², A. J. Hudspeth², and Henrique von Gersdorff¹

-  ¹ The Vollum Institute, Oregon Health & Science University, Portland, Oregon, and ² Howard Hughes Medical Institute and Laboratory of Sensory Neuroscience, The Rockefeller University, New York, USA

    *The Journal of Neuroscience* **29**, 7558–7568 (2009) http://dx.doi.org/10.1523/JNEUROSCI.0514-09.2009

 Author: Daniel Andor-Ardó, danielandor@gmail.com